cx88/diepssect/README.md

 | `08` | clear death     | Done       |
 | `09` | take tank       | Done       |

+Serverbound packets are generally easy to dissect, most having few if any arguments.
+The only exception to this is the `01` packet, which is in the following format: `01 vu(flags) vf(x) vf(y) (vx(movementX) vy(movementY))?`

+The flags are as below, starting with the least significant bit:

+- left mouse
+- up key
+- left key
+- down key
+- right key
+- god mode
+- suicide
+- right mouse
+- instant upgrade
+- use gamepad
+- switch class
+- constant of true

+Note that the movement arguments are only added when using gamepads.

 ### Clientbound Packets
 |  ID  |    Description    |   Status   |
 |------|-------------------|------------|